Run private apps with Flycast

 v4 66.241.124.113 public (shared) Jan 1 0001 00:00

 Now that we’ve proven it’s private, let’s open an interactive shell Machine to play around with Flycast.
-Create the shell Machine with fly machine run:
+Create the shell Machine with fly machine run, giving it enough memory to install a few packages with apt:

 root@e784127b51e083:/#